BFergerson/Phenomena/README.md

 #### Description

-The dependence observers create edges between program statements and the preceding statements of which they depend on.
+The dependence observers create edges between program statements and the preceding statements which they depend on.

 #### Observers